OmnipresentSupergalacticOneness/OmnipresentSupergalacticOneness.github.io/privacy-statement.md

     <div class="row">
         <div class="col s12">
             Your privacy is important to Omnipresent Supergalactic Oneness and it's creator:
             Csaba Toth.
-This privacy statement provides information about the personal information that the application/creator collects, and the ways in which the related services use that personal information.
+This privacy policy provides information about the personal information the application may collect or pass along, and the ways in which the related services use that personal information.
         </div>
     </div>